-We could do better at capturing and using lessons learned.
-We have all the vehicles for doing it-presentations, newsletters, databases.
+"We could do better at capturing and using lessons learned.
+We have all the vehicles for doing it - presentations, newsletters, databases.
 But it takes time.
 And there are so many competing priorities.
-In the end, it's all about profit and meeting schedules! (laughs) (A project manager)
+In the end, it's all about profit and meeting schedules!" (laughs) (A-8)

-In sum, the impact on the transformation of the object under mature process conditions was to make developers more conscious of their interdependence with other contributors in attempting to create a good product, even if the organization's profit imperative sometimes undermined those efforts.
+In sum, the impact on the subject node of the transformation of the object under mature process conditions was to make developers more conscious of their interdependence with other contributors in attempting to create a good product, even if the organization's profit imperative sometimes undermined those efforts.